James1345/white-noise/README.md

 - **quantity** How many instances of the model need adding to the database

-- **dependancies** A list of fixtures that this fixture depends on.
-The base for fixture runners can resolve dependancies to ensure fixtures are ruin in the correct order
+- **dependencies** A list of fixtures that this fixture depends on.
+The base for fixture runners can resolve dependencies to ensure fixtures are ruin in the correct order

 - **fields** This is a dictionary of field names to generator instances.
 The field name is the field of the model to be generated, where generator is a generator to be used (it is normal to instansiate the generator in the fields list)